TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

  	<li>Consider the factors that went into that decision making process (e.g., values, research, policy, past experience, expert opinion).</li>
  	<li>Discuss how scholarly inquiry applies to everyday decision making.</li>
 </ul>
-Note that these questions make up Part 2 of your Blog assignment for this unit.
-See Unit 1 Assessment for more details.
+Note that some of these questions are a part of your Blog assignment for this unit.
+See <a href="https://create.twu.ca/ldrs591/unit-1-assessment/">Unit 1 Assessment</a> for more details.
 <h3></h3>
-<h3>Boyer's Model of Scholarship</h3>
+<h4>Boyer's Model of Scholarship</h4>
 Scholarship once was defined narrowly in terms of empirical or scientific research.
 More recently the academic community has moved toward a broader conceptualization of scholarship more in keeping with knowledge acquisition and application through a variety of avenues.
 Boyer’s Scholarship of <strong>Discovery</strong> is the type of scholarship associated with traditional scholarly research.
 According to Leedy &amp; Ormrod (2010), “research is a systematic process of collecting, analyzing and interpreting information (data) in order to increase our understanding of a phenomenon about which we are interested or concerned” (p.
 2).
 Boyer’s Scholarship of Discovery is often referred to as primary research.
 Primary research is narrowly focused, and contributes to the body of knowledge by helping us to understand in detail one isolated part of reality.
 Through this process it is hoped that this understanding can be generalized to some degree to a broader part of reality.

 The Scholarship of Discovery (traditional research) falls into two distinct genres: quantitative research and qualitative research.
 Each of these genres manifest in numerous variations, including hybrid models involving both quantitative and qualitative elements designed to address different research questions.